cdk8s-team/cdk8s/rfc/1216-resolve-cloud-tokens.md

 injecting these synthetic outputs also creates the reverse dependency.
 This is non intuitive and has some surprising implications:

-- Synthesizing the cdk8s application **must happen before** synthesizing the AWS CDK application.
+- Synthesizing the AWS CDK application **must happen after** synthesizing the cdk8s application.
 Otherwise, the necessary CloudFormation outputs won't exist.
 - Synthesizing the AWS CDK application separately from the cdk8s application will result in a different cloud assembly.
 - The cdk8s application needs to be synthesized twice, once to add the CloudFormation outputs, and once to fetch their values.
 This means that the first synthesis will inherently produce an invalid manifest.

+##### Decision

+It is hard to pin-point exactly what challenges the above implications will impose, but their existence can create an awkward and error prone experience.
+We therefore prefer avoiding them.

 #### BucketDeployment

+This solution is similar to the [CfnOutput](#cfnoutput) one

 ### What are the drawbacks of this solution?